 The Training Matrix

-Coaching a college Club Team is challenging due to all the different abilities and as much as I would have loved to create a different schedule for each athlete, it’s pretty much impossible without having about 10 other coaches to help me.
+Coaching a college club team is challenging due to all the different abilities and as much as I would have loved to create a different schedule for each athlete, it’s pretty much impossible without having about 10 other coaches to help me (thank you Coach Dave and Coach Leigh, you were the best!).
 So, as I sat down with each athlete I drew up a little schedule based on how much time they could train and their strengths and weaknesses.

-Before you use this matrix, the key questions to ask:
+Before you use this matrix, remember to ask yourself the key questions:

 1. How much time do I have to train?